This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 • withdraw consent to any consent that you have previously given.

 If you wish to exercise any of the rights set out above, please contact our privacy officer.
-You can also contact the Supervisory Authority in the country of your residence within the EU at this link for advice or to make a complaint.
+You can also contact the Information Commissioner’s Office at this link to make a complaint.

-VeraSafe has been appointed as Neurogene’s representative in the United Kingdom for data protection matters, pursuant to Article 27 of the United Kingdom General Data Protection Regulation.
-If you are located within the United Kingdom, VeraSafe can be contacted in addition to or instead of Neurogene’s privacy officer, only on matters related to the processing of personal data.
+VeraSafe has been appointed as Neurogene’s representative in the UK for data protection matters, pursuant to Article 27 of the UK GDPR.
+VeraSafe can be contacted in addition to or instead of Neurogene’s privacy officer, only on matters related to the processing of personal data.

 To make such an inquiry, please contact VeraSafe using this contact form: https://verasafe.com/public-resources/contact-data-protection-representative or via telephone at: +44 (20) 4532 2003.